Editorial: Reserved Reversals

 So $y$ has moved before $x$.

 The case with a large helper is symmetric.
-If there is an opposite-parity helper $z > x$, arrange:
+If there is an opposite-parity helper $z > x$, choose an interleaving where $z$ is immediately after the pair:

 x y z